ruoxinx/open-construction/README.md

 ## Purpose

 AI-ready resources in the AEC domain are often fragmented, inconsistently documented, and difficult to reuse.
-OpenConstruction addresses this challenge by providing **shared infrastructure, standards, and workflows** that support:
+OpenConstruction provides **shared infrastructure, standards, and workflows** that support:

 - Discoverability and comparison of AEC AI resources